cudmore/protocols/worley-shuler-prairie.md

  - Turn on laser in '2-P Laser' tab
  - Open the laser shutter in '2-P Laser' tab
  - **Important**.
 At the end of imaging, be sure to turn off the 2P laser (using '2-P Laser' tab) before exiting Prairie View software.
 When the laser is on, the soft white light on top of the actual laser box (behind the scope) will be on.
 Always check this to verify you have turned off the laser.
 If you forget to turn off the laser, you need to run Prairie View again and turn it off in the '2-P Laser' tab.

-## Fiji
+## Common Prairie View problems

+ - If you want to set laser power as a function of depth, make sure 'Adjust PMT & Laser' is checked bfore setting the Start/Stop position.
+This option is always off when Prairie View is first run.
+ - After each Z-Stack, be sure to press Start Position 'Goto' to set the laser power to that of the actual start posiiton.
+At the end of a Z-Stack acquisition, the objective is moved back to the 'start position' but if using 'Adjust PMT & Laser', the laser power is left at its 'stop position' value.
+ - If triggering Prairie View as a slave from the Treadmill web interface, ensure 'Start with input trigger' is checked and press 'Start T-Series'.
+Prairie view will then wait for an imput trigger that is sent by the treadmill when 'Start Trial' is pressed in the web interface.
+ - Remember to turn off the laser before quiting Prairie View.
+Always check the laser is off by looking for the white light on the top of the laser box behind the scope.
+ - Remember to check the 'Optical Zoom [mag]' when switching between 'Galvo' and 'Resonant Galvo' scanning.
+They are independent for each mode and do not always switch back to the last value.

+## Loading stacks and time-series acquired with Prairie View

-Prairie View saves all acquired images in individual Tiff files, it does not ever save a single Tiff stack.
-Prairie View saves all acquisition parameters into an xml file.
+Prairie View saves all acquired images in individual Tiff files, it does not ever save a single Tiff stack or time-series.
+In addition, Prairie View saves all acquisition parameters into an xml file.

-### Loading image stacks and time-series
+### Loading Prairie View images into the Prairie Canvas

+The Prairie Canvas will automatically load native Prairie View files with no conversion needed.
+This can be done while imaging on the Prairie/Bruker scope and offline using Map Manager on any analysis machine.

+### Loading Prairie View images in other programs

+Drag and drop the Prairie View xml file onto Fiji and if your lucky it will open as a single image Tiff stack.

-See [bPrairie2Tif](https://github.com/cudmore/bob-fiji-plugins/blob/master/bPrairie2tif.v0.0_.py) for a script to convert individual Tiff files saved by Prarie View into single Tiff stack Tiff.
-This script can be used to easily convert Prairie View images into a format that can easily be loaded into Map Manager for offline analysis.
+Alternatively, see [bPrairie2Tif](https://github.com/cudmore/bob-fiji-plugins/blob/master/bPrairie2tif.v0.0_.py) for a script to convert individual Tiff files saved by Prarie View into single Tiff files.
+This will work for both z-stacks and for time-series images.
+This script converts Prairie View images into a format that can be loaded into the Prairie Canvas or offline into Map Manager.
+One added bonus is this automatically sets the voxel size by reading the Prairie View xml acquisition parameters.

-Alternatively, in Fiji, drag and drop the Prairie View xml file and if your lucky it will open as a single image Tiff stack.

-### Loading line scans

-Load line scan with 'Plugins - Bio-Formats - Bio-Formats Importer and select .xml file in line scan folder

 # Hardware details